SUKOHI/Metaphor/README.md

 ###1.
 Model

-Set `MetaphorTrait` in your model like this.
+Set `MetaphorModel` in your model like this.

     use Sukohi\Metaphor\MetaphorModel;